cidverse/normalizeci/README.md

 # normalize.ci

-> A cli tool to convert continuous integration variables into a common format for generally usable scripts.
+> A cli tool / library / specification to convert CICD variables into a common format for platform agnostic scripts.

-This project can also be used as library for other tools.

 ## installation